SymbolixAU/geojsonsf/README.md

 #  3  1           POINT (100 0)
 ```

-And going the other way you can also return a vector of GeoJSON
+And going the other way you can also return a vector of GeoJSON by using
+`atomise = TRUE`

 ``` r
 js <- sf_geojson( sf, atomise = T )